On the definition of likelihood function: The Likelihood Proportionality Theorem

-This way, Definition \ref{LFd} is validated by the LP if different dominating measures lead to proportional likelihood functions.
+This way, Definition \ref{LFd} is validated by the LP if different dominating measures lead to proportional likelihood functions with probability 1 under all $P_{\theta}$.
 Such a result is stated in detail in the Likelihood Proportionality Theorem further ahead in this section.

 Before stating and proving the theorem, we need some auxiliary results.
-The first one is a neat result from \cite{HS49} (Lemma 7) considering dominated families of measures, for which we provide a simpler (than the original) proof.
+The first one is a neat result from \cite{HS49} (Lemma 7) considering dominated families of measures.